arsy786/mern-crud-app/README.md

 - `logout()` - In this function, the cookie that stores the jwt token is cleared upon reaching the logout endpoint.
 - `checkAuth()` - This function is simply used to verify if the user has been authenticated or not.

-3. Create the "Auth" Middleware that will be used to authenticate the jwt token in the cookie and check its validity (for the routes this middleware has been added to):
+3. Create the "Auth" Middleware that will be used to authenticate the jwt token stored in the cookie and check its validity (for the routes this middleware has been added to):

 ```js
 const jwt = require("jsonwebtoken");